krahets/hello-algo/en/docs/chapter_heap/heap.md

 ## 8.1.2 &nbsp; Implementation of the Heap

-The following implementation is of a max heap.
-To convert it to a min heap, simply invert all size logic comparisons (for example, replace $\geq$ with $\leq$).
+The following implementation is for a max heap.
+To convert it to a min heap, simply reverse all comparison logic related to ordering (for example, replace $\geq$ with $\leq$).
 Interested readers are encouraged to implement this on their own.

 ### 1. &nbsp; Heap Storage and Representation

 As mentioned in the "Binary Tree" chapter, complete binary trees are well-suited for array representation.
 Since heaps are a type of complete binary tree, **we will use arrays to store heaps**.

-When representing a binary tree with an array, elements represent node values, and indexes represent node positions in the binary tree. **Node pointers are implemented through index mapping formulas**.
+When representing a binary tree with an array, elements represent node values, and indexes represent node positions in the binary tree. **Parent-child relationships are represented through index-mapping formulas**.

 As shown in Figure 8-2, given an index $i$, the index of its left child is $2i + 1$, the index of its right child is $2i + 2$, and the index of its parent is $(i - 1) / 2$ (floor division).
 When an index is out of bounds, it indicates a null node or that the node does not exist.